Graduate Fellows Program

 In the spirit of the Catholic intellectual tradition, the monthly reading colloquia cultivate an ongoing conversation about the Christian tradition and modern scholarship at Penn.
-They present opportunities for graduate students to delve together into foundational, canonical texts, which in turn are harmonized with the institute’s special events in order to facilitate a fellow’s deeper engagement with them.
-Graduate Fellows are asked to facilitate one colloquium per year and to attend the other colloquia.
+They present opportunities for graduate students to delve together into foundational, canonical texts, which in turn are harmonized with various disciplines of the modern academy in order to facilitate a fellow’s deeper engagement with them.
+Graduate Fellows will have opportunities to facilitate one colloquium per year and are invited to other colloquia and lectures.

 3) Research and Travel Grants

 Each Graduate Fellow is eligible to apply for a limited number of travel and research grants available each year, and awardees will be determined by a Collegium faculty selection committee.

 These grants will range from $250 to $1,000 for projects that advance the mission of the Collegium Institute in a productive and compelling way.
 There will be a limited number of these grants available each year.

 In order to apply, please send a proposal of up to 750 words that addresses the criteria above, plus your CV to our coordinator, Jess Sweeney at email@example.com.